Anniversary

 As the founder and first president of TGF, Betty broadened the organization to include projects focusing on arts and culture, social services, beautification, and activities for youth and seniors.

-After launching the Foundation, Betty contributed to Guilford far beyond trees.
+After launching the Foundation, she contributed to Guilford far beyond trees.
 If any activity involved “the culture, the welfare, the quality of the community of Guilford, her name was likely to be upon its active membership roll…Rarely has a single individual contributed to the community and its people as effectively and as quietly as did Elizabeth Berger Stevens,” wrote Phil Dudley in The Shoreline Times.
 Her ability to serve, lead, and make a difference was especially noteworthy in her work with the Guilford Free Library, the Guilford Board of Education, and the Visiting Nurse Association.
 She did things that people know about and countless others that were anonymous.